Environmental Sustainability Index (ESI)Follow Us: Twitter Follow Us on Facebook YouTube Flickr | Share: Twitter Facebook

-- To provide a comparative index of national-level environmental sustainability based on lessons learned from the year 2000 pilot effort.
+- To provide a comparative index of national-level environmental sustainability covering a number of sustainability dimensions.

 - Recommended Citation(s)*:

 World Economic Forum - WEF - Global Leaders for Tomorrow Environment Task Force, Yale Center for Environmental Law and Policy - YCELP - Yale University, and Center for International Earth Science Information Network - CIESIN - Columbia University.
-2001.
-2001 Environmental Sustainability Index (ESI).
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). http://dx.doi.org/10.7927/H4X34VDM.
+2002.
+2002 Environmental Sustainability Index (ESI).
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H4SB43P8.
 Accessed DAY MONTH YEAR.

 * When authors make use of data they should cite both the data set and the scientific publication, if available.
 Such a practice gives credit to data set producers and advances principles of transparency and reproducibility.
 Please visit the data citations page for details.
 Users who would like to choose to format the citation(s) for this dataset using a myriad of alternate styles can copy the DOI number and paste it into Crosscite's website.